heatherhaks/kterminal/README.md

 ## Features

-- Supports 256 Extended Ascii ([IBM Code Page 437](https://en.wikipedia.org/wiki/Code_page_437)) font sheets, in a 16x16 square layout with no buffers around the glyphs.
-Dwarf Fortress font sheets are compatible if they're square.
+- Supports 256 Extended Ascii ([IBM Code Page 437](https://en.wikipedia.org/wiki/Code_page_437)) font sheets, in a 16x16 layout with no buffers around the glyphs.
+Dwarf Fortress font sheets are compatible.
+Font sheets do not have to be square.
 - Full color support for each glyph, including foreground color, background color, and transparency.

 ## Example Project